MichaelBennington/michaelbennington.github.io/_pages/about.md

 </div>

-<b>As I approach the end of my PhD program, I am looking for opportunities to continue my research career as a post-doctoral fellow or tenure track faculty member. </b>

 I graduated from the University of California, San Diego with a B.S. in Bioengineering.
 During my degree, I conducted research under the guidance of Dr. Daniela Valdez-Jasso.
 In the DVJ Lab, my work focused on the mechanical testing and constitutive model of the right ventricular myocardium and extracellular matrix in a rat model of pulmonary hypertension.